landoskape/syd/README.md

 - [ ] Testing for remove parameter method in Viewer class
 - [ ] Consider changing the *_range name to *_pair
 - [ ] Remove the label attribute from button parameters
+- [ ] Don't require a value to be set for parameters when adding them!!!